€17.00 – €22.00

 Ornate with large leaves of deep green marked by creams and pinks and purple tones on the undersides, the Calathea Roseopicta makes for a stunning addition to your home.
 A real eye-catcher, watch the leaves fold up during night-time as it goes to sleep and marvel at its unique leaf movements.

-Dimensions: our calathea roseopicta is available in one size – 70cm
+Dimensions: our calathea roseopicta is available in 2 sizes: medium and large

 Calathea Roseopicta: Plant Guide